-All Candidacy Examination Committee members will review and make notes regarding the student's responses on each part of the examination, using an evaluation rubric, available from members of your Candidacy Committee or on the T&T website.
+All Candidacy Examination Committee members will review and make notes regarding the student's responses on each part of the examination, using an evaluation rubric, available from your chair or on the T&T website.
+The Candidacy Committee grades the essays separately as Pass/Fail.

 A student can expect to receive notification of examination status within two weeks following the taking of any portion of the exam, unless the three exams are taken in an accelerated fashion.
 If the three parts of the examination are taken in close succession, the student can expect to receive notification of their examination status, to include all reviews at once, within three to four weeks of submitting the final portion of the exam.

-If the written answers provided by a student are not satisfactory, the Exam Committee Chair will have the option to assemble the committee for an oral defense by the student.
-In general, an oral defense of the examination is not required; however, an examination committee chair may choose to schedule one.
+If the written answers provided by a student are not satisfactory, the Exam Committee Chair, in consultation with the committee, will either have the student retake or assemble the committee for an oral defense by the student.

+Oral Defense: In general, an oral defense of the examination is not required; however, an examination committee chair may choose to schedule one as a supplement and corrective to deficient exam answers.

-Students who do not pass all three sections of the examination on the first attempt may retake the examination once.
+Retake: Students who do not pass all three sections of the examination on the first attempt may retake the examination once.
 In such a case, the student's Candidacy Examination Committee will decide whether the student needs to retake the entire Candidacy Examination or a portion thereof.
 Retaking one or all examinations counts as the one allowed retake.